tchin1/MusicIntervalApp/README.md

 ## Behind the App

 This was the first prototype of our musical interval app for a team project.
-We ended up redoing the app.
+We ended up remaking the app due to the realization that we could not accomplish what we had in mind with the current skills we had by the due date.
 [Click here to see the end result of our app.](https://github.com/tchin1/Steps.git "Steps App Repository")